ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Cooking_to_Synthetic_MitoBiology.md

 **Hypothesis**: Fermented foods enhance mitochondrial function through probiotic effects.

-Fermented foods, such as yogurt, kimchi, and sauerkraut, are rich in probiotics and bioactive compounds that may positively influence mitochondrial health.
-The proposed experiments will involve exposing cultured human cells to various fermented foods and measuring mitochondrial activity through assays that assess ATP production, reactive oxygen species (ROS) levels, and mitochondrial membrane potential.
-The expected outcome is an increase in mitochondrial function in cells treated with fermented foods, supporting the hypothesis that these foods can enhance mitochondrial health through their probiotic effects.
+Fermented foods, such as yogurt, kimchi, and sauerkraut, are rich in probiotics, which may positively influence mitochondrial health.
+Proposed experiments will assess mitochondrial activity in cells exposed to fermented foods, measuring parameters such as ATP production, reactive oxygen species (ROS) levels, and mitochondrial membrane potential.

 #### Sub-section 2: The Role of Cooking Methods in Nutrient Bioavailability

 **Hypothesis**: Different cooking methods affect the bioavailability of nutrients critical for mitochondrial function.

-Cooking methods can significantly impact the bioavailability of essential nutrients, such as vitamins and minerals, that are vital for mitochondrial function.
-This section will compare the effects of raw versus cooked foods on mitochondrial health by conducting a randomized controlled trial.
-Participants will consume either raw or cooked versions of the same meals, and mitochondrial function will be assessed through blood markers, including lactate levels and mitochondrial enzyme activity.
-The hypothesis posits that cooking methods that preserve or enhance nutrient bioavailability will lead to improved mitochondrial function.
+Proposed experiments will compare mitochondrial function in subjects consuming raw versus cooked foods.
+This will involve measuring mitochondrial markers in blood samples and assessing the impact of various cooking methods, such as steaming, boiling, and roasting, on the bioavailability of key nutrients like vitamins B and C.

 ### Key Aspect 2: Flavor Compounds and Metabolism